remotion-dev/remotion/packages/docs/docs/lambda/examplesetupwithoutiamuser.md

 ```

 ## Lamdbda role
-The CDK creates an IAM role named `remotionLambdaServerlessRole` which needs the remotion policy[setup](/docs/lambda/usinglambdawithoutiamuser).
+The CDK creates an IAM role named `remotionLambdaServerlessRole` which needs the remotion policy [setup](/docs/lambda/using-lambda-without-iam-user).

 ## Test your endpoint